RequestNetwork/requestNetwork/CONTRIBUTING.md

 ### Submitting a Pull Request (PR)

-When contributing to this repository, please first discuss the change you wish to make via a github issue before making a change.
+When contributing to this repository, please first discuss the change you wish to make via a Github Issue before making a change.

 We use trunk-based branch strategy: `master` branch represents the most recent released (published on npm) version.